Fatma Sultan (daughter of Ahmed I): Fifth marriage

-One of the most noted of the seven marriages of Fatma was her marriage to Melek Ahmed Pasha, previously married to her niece, Kaya Sultan, in 1662.
+One of the most noted of Fatma's seven marriages was with Melek Ahmed Pasha, who was previously married to her niece, Kaya Sultan, in 1662.
 By that time, she was in her late fifties.
-The marriage was forcibly arranged against the wishes of both parties, and unhappy, and Melek Ahmed Pasha accused the Grand Vizier Köprülü Mehmed Pasha of having arranged it to punish him.
+The marriage was forcibly arranged against the wishes of both parties, and was an unhappy one, and Melek Ahmed Pasha accused the Grand Vizier Köprülü Mehmed Pasha of having arranged it to punish him.
 The Grand Vizier himself joked that he had given Melek Ahmed Pasha an elephant to feed.

 On the wedding night, Fatma presented Melek Ahmed Pasha her demand of what allowance she wished for herself and her court.
 He replied that the amount was impossible, upon which she replied that divorce was the only alternative, and demanded he return her dowry to her, which amounted to one year of taxes of Egypt (this was possibly related to the fact that one of her previous husbands, the late Kara Mustafa Pasha, had formerly been a governor of the Egypt province of the Ottoman Empire and was reported to have been forced to pay back the tax proceeds that he had embezzled during his term).

 When she was widowed in 1662 shortly thereafter, she sealed his residence and claimed the right to his property, which caused a conflict with the Grand Vizier, who was forced to give in to her demands.